-The British Video Association is the trade body that represents the interests of publishers and rights owners of video entertainment.
+The British Association for Screen Entertainment is the trade body that represents the interests of publishers and rights owners of video entertainment.

 The UK Cinema Association (UKCA) represents the interests of over 90 per cent of UK cinema operators by number and market share.
 The UKCA membership includes single screen/owner managed sites as well as the largest circuit and multiplex operators.